Periodontics in Columbia, PA

 Worn for minutes each day, the trays fit right over your teeth and allow an effective concentration of medicine to be delivered to the infection.
 It can’t work if you don’t use it.
 In order for the Perio Protect Method to be effective, you need to follow your dentist’s instructions.
 Scientists determined that after 17 days of this treatment 99.98% of the disease-causing bacteria were killed.
 Besides reduction and control of gum infections, the Perio Protect trays provide the best whitening of teeth we’ve seen.

 Susquehanna Dental Arts utilizes laser gum cleaning treatment to remove plaque and tartar from affected teeth.
-The laser gum cleaning procedure removes infection from gum tissue and reshapes it therefore reducing pocket depths when there is pocketing.
+The laser gum cleaning procedure removes infection from the gum tissue and reshapes it, therefore, reducing pocket depths when there is pocketing.
 The laser also decontaminates the deep pockets that are inaccessible to routine brushing and flossing.